 - food coloring I used Wilton Rose Pink gel colour

-- 1 Sprinkle Icing sugar for dusting
+- 2 Cups Icing sugar for rolling and dusting

 - 1 Pinch sprinkles Large, heart-shaped